 Chapter One Hundred Six

 Summer approacheth, we depart Arizona for New York.
 Chloe finished the film, not sure about release date, edits take time and they want to pick a spot not filled with summer or Christmas competition.

 We arrive at Teterboro mid afternoon, Amaya and Chloe flew in a week earlier direct from LA.
 Nikko, Daria, Dasha and Zi in two days from San Francisco.
 Amaya is waiting for us at Teterboro.

-"Sad to leave the beauty of Prescott, happy to be in the madness of Manhattan."
+"Sad to leave the beauty of Arizona, happy to be in the madness of Manhattan."